qbit86/arborescence/docs/adr/0004-restrict-language-version-to-csharp-7.3.md

 “C# 8.0” would also work, but it [doesn't add](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-8) much value for this particular library comparing to C# 7.3.
 It's probably worth keeping source compatibility (C# 7.3) with Unity 2018.4, even if binary compatibility (.NET Standard 2.0) would be sufficient.

-The latest available compiler version C# 9.0 at the moment of writing (Oct 2020) is not supported by some popular online coding platforms.
+The latest available compiler version C# 9.0 is not supported by some popular online coding platforms as of October 2020.

 ### Positive Consequences <!-- optional -->